AlexKalinin/urls-test-task/README.md

 ![preview](_preview/preview.png)

-### Ban domains:
+### Block domains:

-created functionality for ban some domains by regex:
+created functionality for black listing some domains by regex:

 ```ruby
 # on server